 Transfer Credit (TRC): 6 credits

 The Master of Business Administration (MBA) seeks to give the student competency in business knowledge and skills and to demonstrate their practical application to experience.
 It attempts to provide the optimal condition for learning through an application of business theory to experience.
 The program is designed to serve the needs of both fully employed and full-time students.
 The MBA program is designed to provide students with opportunities to explore and master business administration concepts and meet educational goals and enhance their career opportunities.

 As a MBA student, you are expected to complete 36 semester hours of course work, including 3 elective courses.
-Students can choose to complete general electives, which may consist of any 500+ courses under the School of Management that are not required for the program.
+Students can choose to complete general electives, which may consist of any 500+ courses that are not required for the program.
 Students can specialize and develop additional expertise in a particular area of concentration by completing a Concentration Module.
 Concentration designation will appear on the degree and transcripts upon completion of 3 courses required for the concentration.